csi-greifflab/Systematic-benchmarking-of-mass-spectrometry-based-antibody-sequencing-reveals-methodological-biases/README.md

 # Description

-Scripts used in the manuscript **Systematic benchmarking of mass spectrometry-based antibody sequencing reveals methodological biases**
+Scripts used in the manuscript **Systematic benchmarking of mass spectrometry-based antibody sequencing reveals methodological biases**.

-This repository is still under development, please contanct Maria Chernigovskaya, Khang Lê Quý, or Victor Greiff if you have any questions
+This repository is still under development, please contact Maria Chernigovskaya, Khang Lê Quý, or Victor Greiff if you have any questions.